-- An open mind and willingness to respond to the consultant
+- An open mind and willingness to collaborate actively with the consultant during the appointment

 - An encouraging and supportive environment for talking about your writing

-- Assistance from a trained graduate- or undergraduate-level writing consultant
+- One-on-one assistance from a well-trained peer writing consultant

 - Someone to respond to your writing with questions and to take your thinking and writing seriously

-- Someone to merely edit or proofread your work
+- Someone to edit or proofread your work

 - Someone to evaluate or grade your work

-- Someone fully knowledgeable about the content of your course
+- Someone to be fully knowledgeable about the content of your course

 The CAS Writing Center supports thousands of students each semester across hundreds of different courses.
 The policies outlined here are intended to make sure that our services are accessible to as many students as possible.